Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Methods

 \section{Methods}

-We begin this section by describing how we implemented 54 distinct flagging scenarios using Qualtrics to survey our participants and explain how we operationalized our variables of interest.
+We begin this section by describing how we implemented 54 distinct flagging scenarios using Qualtrics to survey our participants.
 Next, we offer information about our survey deployment and detail our ethical considerations.
 Finally, we describe the methods we used to analyze the Likert scale and open-ended responses from our survey data.
 We preregistered this study at OSF.\footnote{\url{https://osf.io/982wd/?view_only=91e6792f777b44b582fd6bb480ab142c}}